artefazosya/Elizaveta_Gorbunova_Portfolio/README.md

 ## [Online store A/B testing](https://github.com/artefazosya/Elizaveta_Gorbunova_Portfolio/blob/main/07_Online_store_AB_testing/07_Online_store_AB_testing.ipynb)<a id='online_store'></a>

- In this project I've worked with data on orders and visits of an online store:
+ In this project I've worked with online store orders and visits:
- * I prioritised list of hypotheses to test using ICE and RICE scores
+ * Prioritised list of hypotheses to test using ICE and RICE scores
  * Analysed results of A/B test: compared cumulative revenue, order size, conversion rate for each group
  * Detected anomalies in data
  * Checked whether there was statistical significance between groups using data with and without anomalies